RaVeR76/BubbleBobbleBonkers/README.md

 * **Verdict**

-Now, you can't click where Bub is goimng to be positioned and activate the speech bubble.
+Now, you can't click where Bub is going to be positioned and activate the speech bubble.
 So it all looks good now.